orhaimwerthaim/AOS-WebAPI/docs/version2/documentation_instructions.md

 `state` stores the previous state values and cannot be changed, `state_` is a copy of `state`, yet it can change by extrinsic events.
 Finally, `state__` is a copy of `state_` after the extrinsic events occur, and it can change by skill effects.
 'ExtrinsicChangesDynamicModel' can only change variables in `state_` (can be conditioned on `state`), and skill's 'DynamicModel' can only change `state__` (can be conditioned on `state` and `state_`).
 If we defined a state variable named `robotLocation`, it has three copies that can be referred to by either `state.robotLocation`, `state_.robotLocation`, or `state__.robotLocation`.

+# Skills documentation
+Each skill is documented using two files.
+First, a Skill Documentation (SD) file to describe the high level of the skill.
+Second, an Abstraction Mapping (AM) file to describe how to activate the skill code and how to translate the outcome of the skill execution to something the AOS can reason with for decision-making.

+# Skill Documentation (SD) file

 ## Additional documentation language functionality
 ### Sample from Discrete distribution